codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/All-floated-left-except-the-first-1605.md

-This demonstrates the fact that floats don't go all the way up their containers if there are other block-level elements before them in the container, they will float under the last block-level element.
+This demonstrates the fact that floats don't go all the way up their containers if there are other block-level elements before them in the container.
+They will float under the last block-level element.

 Here, the first balloon is on its own line at the top, and the other ones are in a line 2-3-4-5 underneath it.